Ecstacy Addiction Treatment

 Ecstasy is touted as a happy drug, creating a sense of euphoria and hyperarousal in the user.
 For years, ecstasy has been passed around clubs, concerts, and parties to liven the atmosphere.
 However, the after-effects are anything but pleasurable.

-Ecstasy is a synthetic drug, and its contents are often unknown, putting users at risk of developing addictions to other substances or becoming ill from ingesting unknown chemicals.
+Ecstasy is a synthetic drug, and its contents are often unknown, putting users at risk of developing addictions to other substances or becoming ill from ingesting unknown chemicals.[1]
 Whether ecstasy is addictive or not is still up for debate, but people who abuse it are at risk of dependency.
-Ecstacy Addiction Treatment is possible.
+Ecstasy addiction treatment can address dependency.

 How Addictive is Ecstasy?